-Acting Director-Ombudsman
+Director/Ombudsman

-Mary Meinig has served as an ombudsman with the office since it opened in 1997.
-Previously, Ms. Meinig maintained a successful clinical and consulting practice specializing in treating abused and traumatized children and their families.
-Her previous experience also includes working in special education, child protective services and children's residential treatment settings.
-Ms. Meinig is nationally known for her work developing Family Resolution Therapy, a protocol for the long-term management of relationships in abusive families.
+Mary Meinia, Director of the Office of Family and Children's Ombudsman (OFCO), has served as an ombudsman with the office since it opened in 1997.
+Prior to joining OFCO, Ms. Meinig maintained a successful clinical and consulting practice specializing in treating abused and traumatized children and their families.
+Her previous experience includes working in special education, child protective services and children's residential treatment settings.
+Ms. Meinig is nationally known for her work developing Family Resolution Therapy, a protocol for the longterm management of relationships in abusive families.
+She is frequently asked to present her work at national conferences, and has authored several professional publications on this topic.
 Ms. Meinig is a graduate of Central Washington University, and received a Master of Social Work degree from the University of Washington.
 She is a Licensed Independent Clinical Social Worker and member of the Academy of Certified Social Workers.